 INSURANCE

 Contractor, at its own cost and expense, shall carry and maintain in full force and effect during the term of this Agreement comprehensive general liability insurance of $1,000,000 for each occurrence and $2,000,000 in general aggregate coverage for bodily injury and property damage liability, in a form and with an insurance company acceptable to the Agency.
-The Agency shall be named as an additional insured under the insurance policy, and the policy shall provide that the Agency will be notified no less than thirty (30) days before the policy is cancelled for any reason.
+The Agency shall be named as an additional insured under the insurance policy, and the Contractor shall provide that the Agency will be notified no less than thirty (30) days before the policy is cancelled for any reason.
 Contractor has furnished the Agency with a copy of a Certificate of Insurance or other evidence of Contractor’s compliance with the provisions of this Section as a condition of entering into this Agreement.

 Contractor shall carry and maintain Workers’ Compensation insurance in accordance with New Mexico law to provide coverage for Contractor’s employees throughout the term of this Agreement.
 Contractor shall provide the Agency with evidence demonstrating that appropriate Workers’ Compensation insurance has been obtained.